Date Joined: February 19, 2013

 Favorite Color Photography: Gabi Gealbhain An Ruadh

-Favorite Artist and Watercolorist Kimmi Bui (see her ETSY)
+Favorite Artists and Watercolorist Kimmi Bui (see her ETSY) Holly Mitchell

 TEA:excited to try new flavors and brands.
 I have on been on a quest to find the Best Earl Grey tea.
 I have ordered various brands from EBAY.
 I would love to about hear your fav EG. Thanks to my partners for tea samples and SP penpals for the samples.